ucfopen/Obojobo/README.md

 Obojobo Next is a modern educational content ecosystem.
 Obojobo documents are programmable, extend-able, and heavily fortified with data analytics.

 Our focus is on making and delivering fantastic learning content to students.
 Obojobo is not a [Learning Management System](https://en.wikipedia.org/wiki/Learning_management_system).
-Rather, it's and incredibly powerful content engine for use inside your LMS.
+Rather, it's an incredibly powerful content engine for use inside your LMS.

 View the [Obojobo Next Documentation](https://ucfopen.github.io/Obojobo-Docs/).